Brian Roberts (baseball): Steroid allegations

 On September 30, 2006, the Los Angeles Times reported that during a June 6, 2006, federal raid, former relief pitcher Jason Grimsley named Roberts as a user of anabolic steroids.
 The Times reported that Roberts was one of five names blacked out in an affidavit filed in federal court.
 However, on October 3, 2006, The Washington Post reported that San Francisco United States attorney Kevin Ryan said that the Los Angeles Times report contained "significant inaccuracies."
 On December 20, 2007, the actual names in the Grimsley search warrant affidavit were revealed to the public.
 Roberts, Jay Gibbons, Andy Pettitte and Roger Clemens were not actually named in the report and Miguel Tejada was named only for having a conversation about amphetamines.
 Roberts, along with the other four players named, denounced the story.
 Roberts was subsequently named in George Mitchell's report on performance-enhancing drugs.
 According to page 158 of the Mitchell Report, Roberts lived with then-teammate Larry Bigbie in David Segui's house near the end of the 2001 season.
 Bigbie and Segui were regular steroid users; while they were using the performance-enhancing drugs and Roberts was present, he asserted that he did not participate.
 According to Bigbie's testimony, Roberts told him in 2004 that he had injected himself with steroids "once or twice" in 2003.

-On December 17, 2007, Roberts released a statement in which he admitted to using steroids on a single occasion.
+On December 17, 2007, Roberts released a statement admitting to using steroids one time:

 "In 2003, when I took one shot of steroids", he said.
 "I immediately realized that this was not what I stood for or anything that I wanted to continue doing.
 I never used steroids, human growth hormone or any other performance-enhancing drugs prior to or since that single incident.

 "I can honestly say before God, myself, my family and all of my fans, that steroids or any performance-enhancing drugs have never had any effect on what I have worked so hard to accomplish in the game of baseball."

-Roberts further stated that he had no ill-will against Larry Bigbie, whose testimony to the Mitchell Committee was responsible for his inclusion in the report.
+Roberts further stated that he had no ill-will against Bigbie, whose testimony to the Mitchell Committee was responsible for his inclusion in the report.